 Finally, your day has arrived.
 Hearings typically last 1-2 full days.
 The hearing is usually located at the Agency's location because of access to witnesses and government employees.
 Post Covid-19, however, hearings have been held virtually via web-based platforms.

 The judge and the parties attend the hearing, which is held in private and not open to the general public.
-A court reporter is present and swears witnesses in.
+A court reporter is present and swears in witnesses.
 Evidence and testimony are presented by each side, followed by closing arguments.

-At the conclusion of the hearing, here again is another long limbo period where we wait on the judge's next move.
+At the conclusion of the hearing, there is another limbo period while we wait for the judge's next move.
 How long does a decision take?
-Sometimes the judge renders the decision right away, but usually it comes after the hearing.
-Unfortunately, some judges take up to a year or longer to render a decision!
+Sometimes the judge renders the decision right away, but it usually comes sometime after the date of the hearing.

 Step 7: Damages and Remedies - Compensation Time

 So you won your case!
 Congratulations.
 Now, it's time to determine what you get for all your efforts.
-Sometimes judges will hear evidence of your damages at the same hearing described above.
-Therefore, the judge's decision will be a final decision on liability and damages.
+Sometimes judges will hear evidence of your damages and requested remedies at the same hearing described above.
+Therefore, the judge's decision will be a final decision on both liability and damages.

 Other judges will "bifurcate" or split your hearing into two parts.
-This means his initial decision will hold the Agency liable, and a second hearing will be to determine your damages.
+This means the initial decision will hold the Agency liable, and a second hearing will be held to determine your damages.

 For more information about damages and remedies, see this video.